 - Return skillet to medium heat and swirl oil to coat.
 Add onion, garlic and ginger; cook for 1 minute, stirring constantly.

 - Add chicken and cook for 10 minutes, stirring occasionally.

 - Right before chicken is done cooking, in a small bowl add cold water, soy sauce, maple syrup, rice vinegar and cornstarch; whisk with a fork.
 Add to the chicken along with zucchini and bell pepper; cook for 1 minute or until sauce has thickened.
 Stir in cashews and green onions.

-Store: Refrigerate filling in an airtight container for up to 3 days.
+- Store: Refrigerate filling in an airtight container for up to 3 days.
 Reheat on a skillet before assembling lettuce wraps.
-You can also refrigerate washed lettuce leaves wrapped in linen towel for up to 3 days.